Dedh Ishqiya: Filming

 The shooting was initially scheduled to start in September 2012, but was shifted to November, and was further postponed even at that time, due to issues related to Kangana Ranaut's desire for an expansion of her role.
 Shooting finally began on 27 February 2013, after she was replaced with Huma Qureshi.
 Mahmudabad palace near Barabanki was spruced up for the shoot.
 The "First Look" of the film was released on 25 October 2013 and the trailer was released on 8 November 2013.

 Madhuri Dixit performed a mujra to the song Apne Karar Mein.
 The dance was choreographed by Pandit Birju Maharaj.

 Soundtrack

 The music of the film was composed by Vishal Bhardwaj, and the lyrics of all the songs have been written by Gulzar.
 The song "Hamari Atariya" was originally sung by Begum Akhtar in the 1950s, and a new version was recorded with the voice of Rekha Bharadwaj.

-The first single "Dil Ka Mizaaj Ishqiya" sung by Rahat Fateh Ali Khan was released on 20 November 2013 and the second single track "Horn OK Please" which sung by Honey Singh, Sukhwinder Singh and Anushka Manchanda was released on 11 December 2013.
+It was released first as a single on 3 December 2013.
+The second single "Dil Ka Mizaaj Ishqiya" sung by Rahat Fateh Ali Khan was released on 13 December 2013 and the third single track "Horn OK Please" which sung by Honey Singh, Sukhwinder Singh and Anushka Manchanda was released on 24 December 2013.

 The full audio album was unveiled by Shemaroo Entertainment Audios on 19 December 2013.